xmaciek/regioniterator/README.md

-# regioniterator
+# RegionIterator
-C++ style iterator for accessing subrectangle of a bigger rectangle
+### Header-only C++ style iterator for accessing subrectangle of a bigger rectangle